johnbillion/query-monitor/README.md

 ## Request ##

- * Shows matched rewrite rules and associated query strings
  * Shows query vars for the current request, and highlights custom query vars
- * Shows the queried object details
- * Shows details of the current blog (multisite only) and current site (multi-network only)

-## Rewrite Rules ##

- * Shows all matching rewrite rules for a given request
+ * Shows all matched rewrite rules and associated query strings

 ## Scripts & Styles ##